jross9/eStudio/README.md

 ## Objectives:

-* Multiple views for each of the major xxx.
+* Multiple views for each of the major parts.
   * Schematic
     * Original Layout
     * Block Diagram